Sławomir Sawicki

 pdb

 This module defines an interactive source code debugger.
-It supports single stepping at the source line level, setting (conditional) breakpoints, inspection of stack frames, source code listing, and more.
+It supports single stepping at the source line level, setting (conditional) breakpoints, an inspection of stack frames, source code listing, and more.

 Example: